llafuente/bootstrap-grunt/README.markdown

         // --------------
         // Loading your configuration/tasks
         // loadConfiguration(Array from, Object options);
-        // options has only "json_comments" atm.
+        // options
+        // * json_comments: Boolean support comments in the JSON, remove every line that match "\s*//"

         // *.js are required and execute it
         // Arguments passed: grunt, config, bootstrap